CrossRef/event-data-user-guide/docs/app-gloss.md

 ### Registration Agency

- An organization that assigns DOIs.
+ An organisation that assigns DOIs.
 For example, Crossref and DataCite.

 ### Registered Content